Am0rfu5/rust_data_structures_algorithms/DATA_STRUCTURES.md

 - **Queue**: A FIFO (First In, First Out) data structure.
 - **Priority Queue**: Elements are removed based on priority, not just insertion order.

+## Associative Structures

 ### Tree and Heap Structures
 - **Binary Tree**: A tree where each node has at most two children.
 - **Binary Search Tree (BST)**: A binary tree maintaining order among elements for efficient search.
 - **Balanced Trees**: Including AVL, Red-Black, and Splay trees.
 - **Heap**: A tree-based structure satisfying the heap property.
 - **B+ Tree**: A type of tree that maintains sorted data and allows searches, sequential access, insertions, and deletions in logarithmic time.
+- **Trie**: A tree-like structure for efficient retrieval of keys in a dataset of strings.

 ### Associative Structures
 - **Hash Table**: Maps keys to values, implementing an associative array.